Roasted Red Pepper and Tomato Tart

 What I have done here is try to capture all those brilliant flavours and make them into a warm tart more suitable for a winter starter.
-Vegetarians may like to know that there is a parmesan style hard cheese available form Bookhams.com
+This recipe contains anchovies, but these can be omitted, and slightly larger peppers can be used instead.
+Vegetarians may like to know that there is a parmesan style hard cheese available from Bookhams.com

 This recipe is from Delia's Complete How to Cook.
 Serves 8

 Begin by preparing the filling.

 First skin the tomatoes.
 To do this, place them in a heatproof bowl and pour boiling water on to them.
 Leave them for exactly a minute (or 15-30 seconds if the tomatoes are small), then remove them, slip off their skins (protecting your hands with a cloth if they are hot) and cut them in half.
 Next, prepare the peppers.
 Halve them, then remove the seeds and slice each half into three strips.
 Place the peppers and tomato halves in a bowl and add a tablespoon of the oil, the garlic and some seasoning (going easy on the salt because of the anchovies).
 Give it all a good mix, then spread everything out on one of the baking trays and roast in the top part of the oven for about 50 minutes.
 Watch how to skin tomatoes and prepare peppers in our Cookery School Videos on this page.